dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 All of the adversarial images are labeled as "ostrich" by the network.
 The perturbations have to be magnified to allow you to see what they look like because their original scale is at the lower bound of what a typical computer image can convey.<a href="{{page.url}}#dagger"><sup>†</sup></a>
 Importantly, these attacks do not just apply to images.
-They have been demonstrated to work pretty much anywhere that DNNs are useful, and they almost always seem innocuous or are imperceptible for a person.
+They have been demonstrated to work pretty much anywhere that DNNs are useful, and they almost always seem innocuous or are imperceptible to a person.
 Successful demonstrations include tricking [text analyzers](https://arxiv.org/pdf/1804.07998.pdf) that are used for product review summaries, social media feeds, and search result rankings; tricking smart home devices to [execute a command](https://arxiv.org/abs/1801.01944); and tricking a self-driving car to [mistake a stop sign for a yield sign](https://arxiv.org/abs/1707.08945).

 ![adversarial-images]